Kayli/logspub/biology.md

       - this zipper seems necessary to allow the homologues to break and recombine
         - thereby exchanging a set of genes between Mom and Dad
         - before sending the chromosomes into the world aboard egg or sperm

+- plastid
+  - is a membrane-bound organelle
+  - formed as a result of endosymbiosis

 ## photosynthesis